datastaxdevs/workshop-ai-as-api/README.md

 #### Fun with caching

 Let's have some fun with the caching mechanism and the multiple-text endpoint.
-For this experiment we will borrow a few lines from a famous poem by T. S. Eliot.
+For this experiment you will borrow a few lines from a famous poem by T. S. Eliot.

 First locate the `/predictions` endpoint, expand it and click "Try it out" to access the interactive form.
 Edit the "Request Body" field pasting the